 Continuous Flow Process Boxes are very different from process boxes on a regular flow chart.

-Every value stream map should measure key metrics for your value stream,
+Every value stream map should measure key metrics for your value stream,not just draw it.

 At the extreme minimum, your team should measure at least the most basic two metrics: